booboo-at-gluga-de/TLS4Developers_Workshop/exercises/B1/README.md

 On the other hand CAs need to sign lots of certificates every day - which would be really hard to do with an offline machine (containing the CA certificate).
 So one level of indirection needs to be added to make it work in day-to-day business:

-The (offline) Root CA signs the certificate of (online) signing CA. And the signing CA signs certificates of the customers (e. g. server certificates, client certificates, ...).
+The (offline) Root CA signs the certificate of an (online) signing CA. And the signing CA signs certificates of the customers (e. g. server certificates, client certificates, ...).
 If the certificate of the signing CA was compromised, it can easily be revoked by the Root CA and a new signing CA certificate can be issued: No need to touch anything on the billions of clients.

 __Next problem:__ Nobody would trust the server or client certificates.
 They are issued by the signing CA and their certificate is not in the truststore.